pricing

 Track inventory levels: Knowing what you have on hand helps you avoid overproduction and waste — both of which hit your effective cost per unit.

-Download our free bakery inventory spreadsheet for an easy way to get up and running with inventory tracking.
+Download our free bakery inventory spreadsheet for an easy way to get started with ingredient and stock tracking.

 Analyse sales data: Identify your top-selling products, slow-moving items, and seasonal trends.
 This tells you where to focus your production and pricing attention.